tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

   * Share location for the log backups to be copied to on the subscribers
   * Security setup for accessing these shares (Agent account by default)

-Log Shipping can be setup completely using T-SQL, but in the push for the “point, click and run” theory of SSMS, we will use it to setup, configure and get our lab running.
+Log Shipping can be setup completely using T-SQL, but in the push for the "point, click and run" theory of SSMS, we will use it to setup, configure and get our lab running.

 Log shipping is available in every edition of SQL Server but Express.
 In order to show our setup we will be using Developer Edition.
 Developer Edition is available for a very low cost and is identical in features to Enterprise.
 We will be using the AdventureWorks database to setup Log Shipping.
 If you do not have this database, you can download it here.